ygchoi0521/tract/README.md

 These are personal notes, take everything here with a grain of salt. -- Kali

-## Goal: Kaldi acoustic model runner
+## Epic: Kaldi acoustic model runner

 ### Backlog: TODO